VimYoung/Spell/spell-framework/docs/entry.md

 ## Spell CLI

-Spell CLI is a utility for managing and handling remotly running windows/widgets.
+Spell CLI is a utility for managing and handling remotely running windows/widgets.
 It provides various features like hiding/opening the widget, toggling the widget, remotely setting variables with new/changed values, seeing logs etc. CLI's commands can be combined with your wayland compositor's configuration file to make keybind for your windows.
 Read more about it in its documentation.

 ## Inspiration